Ahhh…Fall! Do you look forward to it all year too?

 1. Visit a pumpkin patch – You can buy your pumpkins there, or just explore and take cute pictures.

-2. Plant fall flowers – Like mums, or tulip or daffodil bulbs that will turn into beautiful flowers come spring.
+2. Plant fall flowers – You could plant mums, or tulip and daffodil bulbs that will turn into beautiful flowers come spring.

 3. Visit Greenfield Village – If you live anywhere near Michigan (or will be visiting), you must check out Greenfield Village.
 It’s a one-of-a-kind outdoor living history museum that should definitely be on your bucket list.